mryan1/project-birdfeeder/README.md

 # Coral Smart Birdfeeder
-A smart birdfeeder that uses the Coral Enterprise Board + Camera module, and identifies the birds that use the feeder.
-It also implements a deterrent for any visiting squirrels.
+A smart birdfeeder that uses the Coral Enterprise Board + Pi Zero W with camera as a RTSP video source in the feeder, and identifies the birds that use the feeder.

+### to-do
+- daemonize python detection script
+- build build specific model
+- image cleanup process
+- video loss recovery
+- power down at night, up in the morning
+>- can be based off light sensor
+- focus lense closer to feeder
+- solar power for pi zero

 ## License
 Copyright 2019 Google LLC